How to Stop Receiving Emails? — A Detailed Guide

 What Else Can DoNotPay Do For You?

-Being the world’s first robot lawyer, DoNotPay can provide you with a variety of services, both offline and online.
+Being the world’s first AI Consumer Champion, DoNotPay can provide you with a variety of services, both offline and online.
 Problems such as handling your subscriptions or disputing parking tickets are just two of our specialties.

 You can sue big corporations such as AT&T with DoNotPay without dealing with attorneys and complicated legal proceedings.
 Since the rules of small claim courts differ from state to state you have to consider the sum of money you are pursuing, and whether you want a monetary or equitable reward.
 We will generate a demand letter for the company you’re suing and fill out the required small claims forms for your state.

 If you do not want trouble yourself and read numerous pages about refund policies, we can help you get a refund or a chargeback with some of the biggest companies out there.
-Do not hesitate and check out our services in your web browser or using your iOS device.
+Do not hesitate and check out our services in your .
 Here’s what else we can do for you:

 - Deal with issues with credit cards